auth0/docs/articles/multifactor-authentication/administrator/guardian-enrollment-email.md

 ---
 ## Sending a Guardian Enrollment Email to a User.

-This allows an administrator to send an email to a particular user with a link that leads to the guardian enrollment step in order to have the user register a device with Guardian.
+With this, an administrator can send an email to a user with a link for registering their device with Guardian.

 To send this email: